 What is this service?

 The Practice Oriented Research Training (PORT) program is a didactic and experiential mentored research training program for clinicians who have not had formal training in clinical research.
-Since 2008, more than 60 professional staff from UMHS have participated.
+Since 2008, more than 60 professional staff from Michigan Medicine have participated.

 The program provides the fundamental skills to